rishujam/Android-Interview-Questions/README.md

 Q. How retrofit works

+Q. Memory leaks identification

 Q. In which project will you use data binding and in which viewBinding?

 Q. Diff between MVVM and MVVM Clean

 Q. Why MVVM

+Q. Launch mode and there type and differences.

 Q. Types of Services?